 Matt Blake joined the Mountford group in 2009 as a graduate of Bristol University where he carried out his undergraduate research project with Dr Duncan Wass.
 He spent the first year of his DPhil working on aspects of the metal-catalysed polymerisation of cyclic esters for the sustainable synthesis of biodegradable environmentally friendly polymers.
 In the last two years of his DPhil he explored the chemistry of new metal-metal bonds involving alkaline earth, lanthanide and transition metals.
 Matt submitted his thesis in February 2013.
 He has since continued in the group as a post-doc, funded by the Leverhulme Trust, further developing the chemistry of molecular metal-metal bonded systems.
 Matt is also a Junior Research Fellow at Corpus Christi College.

-Ben Clough, a new DPhil in the group, is a graduate of the University of Oxford and a member of St Edmund Hall.
+Ben Clough, a second year DPhil in the group, is a graduate of the University of Oxford and a member of St Edmund Hall.
 He carried out his Part II research project in the group of Dr Jose Goicoechea, working on the transition metal-mediated activation of group 15 Zintl ions.
-In his DPhil studies he is developing the synthesis and reactivity of titanium alkoxyimido compounds.
+In his DPhil studies he is developing the synthesis and reactivity of titanium alkoxyimido and related compounds.

 Bryony Core is a graduate of the University of St Andrews where she carried out a research project with Prof. Paul Kamer on the the synthesis of new chiral phosphacyclic ligands for late transition metals.
 She is a member of Trinity College and is currently working towards her DPhil on ring-opening polymerization catalysis using rare earth and alkaline earth catalysts.